samfeldstein/notebook/content/notes/optimize-web-fonts.md

 updated: 2024-12-27
 ---

-- Use subsets.
+- Use subsets
-- Use fallback fonts.
+- Use fallback fonts
-- Preload critical fonts.
+- Preload critical fonts